svalinn/svalinn.github.com/source/map.rst

 of nuclear responses in addition to the neutron flux distribution.
 These responses must be linear combinations of the neutron fluxes, typically based on cross-sections or similar nuclear data.
-It is common to estimate radiation damage, in terms of displacements per atom as well as gas production, as well as heating from neutron and photon radiation.
+It is common to estimate radiation damage, in terms of displacements per atom as well as hydrogen (H) and helium (He) gas production, as well as heating from neutron and photon radiation.
 In fusion systems, it is also of interest to estimate the number of tritium atoms that are produced in breeding regions.